Format Codes

 20 Beige

 Note: Colours here do not all correspond to the same names used in HTML.
 Green here is called Lime in HTML, for example, and Grey and Silver are lighter shades than the HTML equivalents.
-It corresponds to 100% Green light with no Red or Blue (see RGB colours below).
+Green here corresponds to 100% Green light with no Red or Blue (see RGB colours below), whereas HTML Green does not.

 These codes, all greater than zero, specify not only the colour but also the fact that the cell should have a border.
 The codes and their associated colours are fairly arbitrary.